cesardeltoroc/reading-notes/CodersComputer.md

 Determining what's inside of your current location in a shell in ls.

 pwd
-Print Working Directory - ie. Where are we currently.
+Print Working Directory -  Where are we currently.

 ls
 List the contents of a directory.

 cd
-Change Directories - ie. move to another directory.
+Change Directories -  move to another directory.

 Relative path
 A file or directory location relative to where we currently are in the file system.